eryhughes/VolFe/docs/introduction.rst

 Introduction and citation
 ==============================

-This is VolFe - An open-source python3 tool for calculating melt-vapor equilibra in the CHOS+ system.
+This is VolFe - an open-source python3 tool for calculating melt-vapor equilibra in the CHOS+ system.

 This tool is a work in progress - if you see any problems or have any feedback, super keen to hear it!
 Drop Ery an email at e.hughes@gns.cri.nz.